threalMonkey-D-Luffy/threalMonkey-D-Luffy/README.md

-- 👋 Hi, I’m @threalMonkey-D-Luffy
+- 👋 Hi, I’m Nitesh Seni
 - 👀 I’m interested in Artificial Intelligence , Coding , Machine Learning
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on AI & Machine Learning
-- 📫 How to reach me @therealnitesh is my Instagram ID
+- 📫 How to reach me @threalnitesh is my Instagram ID

 <!---
 threalMonkey-D-Luffy/threalMonkey-D-Luffy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.